pragneshraval288-create/SmartDMS-/README.md

 # 📁 SmartDMS – Document Management System (Flask)

-SmartDMS ek lightweight, fast, secure aur user-friendly **Document Management System** hai jo Flask par built hai.
+SmartDMS is a lightweight, fast, secure, and user-friendly **Document Management System** built using Flask.
-Isme admin aur normal user ke liye alag-alag permissions diye gaye hain.
+It includes separate permissions for Admin and Regular Users.

 ---